-Jennifer represents clients in a variety of litigation matters, with an emphasis on post-grant proceedings and patent litigation.
-She has substantial experience with post-grant proceedings before the Patent Trial and Appeal Board, including inter partes reviews, post-grant reviews, patent appeals and reexaminations.
-To date, Jennifer has served as lead counsel in 16 PGRs, making her one of the most experienced PGR lawyers in the country, and has served as lead and backup counsel in multiple IPRs.
-Jennifer also has over 15 years of patent prosecution experience across a wide range of technical fields, including computer software, internet technologies, RFID, and life sciences and medical devices.
+Jennifer represents clients in a variety of post-grant proceedings and patent litigation matters.
+She has substantial experience before the Patent Trial and Appeal Board, including inter partes reviews, post-grant reviews, patent appeals, and reexaminations, leading to her being named among the Top 50 Women in PTAB Trials.
+To date, Jennifer has served as lead or back up counsel in 35 PGRs, making her the most experienced PGR lawyer in the country, and has served as lead and backup counsel in many IPRs.
+Jennifer has achieved favorable results for clients in patent suits, including obtaining multiple decisions of patent ineligibility under Section 101 from both the PTAB and the Court of Appeals for the Federal Circuit.